 Let’s consider the different stages of funding:

 Funding begins with the seed round.
 Business owners raise seed capital to get things up and running.
 Seed funding is typically used for product development, market research, and other logistical aspects.
 This is the idea phase of a startup where the founders are trying to perfect their product according to market needs.
+You will need to reach out to venture capitalists for tech startups to get started.

 According to Crunchbase, seed funding investments can range from anywhere between $10,000 to $2 million.
 The equity given up for seed funding is generally between 10% and 20%.